-Join us on January 8, 2026, from 7:00 p.m. to 8:00 p.m.
+Join us on May 7, 2026, from 7:00 to 8:00 p.m.
 ET (4:00 p.m. to 5:00 p.m.
-PT), when our curators will discuss the living conditions and daily experiences of Continental Army soldiers with Pulitzer Prize–winning author Rick Atkinson.
+PT) when our curators discuss the experiences of the Brotherton Tribe and their refusal to leave their native lands with Dr. David J. Silverman, Professor of History at George Washington University.

 This event is for teachers, students, and their families — and everyone with an interest in history!
 Everyone who registers will be sent a Zoom meeting link and instructions in the confirmation email.
 PD certificates will be sent to all who attend the entirety of the program.
 Please add the Gilder Lehrman Institute to your email safe sender list.